YoichiroSugimoto/20211110_JMJD6_K_hydroxylation/README.md

 3. Analysis of the characteristics of JMJD6 hydroxylation sites
 4. Analysis of de novo sequence data

-# Association with figures

-0. Data preprocessing
-    - Fig. 2B: K-ratio and disorderedness score for BRD4
-    - Fig. 3B and Fig. 4D: max K-ratio
-1. Analysis of JMJD6 interactome data
-    - Fig. 3B and D
-2. Analysis of JMJD6 hydroxylation sites and the stoichiometry
-    - Fig. 1D: j2-2, Lysine hydroxylation stoichiometry as a function of oxygen availability using AspN digested data
-    - Fig. 2C and Fig. 4B: j2-1, Lysine hydroxylation stoichiometry
-    - Fig. 4D: j2-4, significance of lysine hydroxylation sites
-3. Analysis of the characteristics of JMJD6 hydroxylation sites
-    - Fig. 4E
-4.

 # Directory structures

 ## Data
-Input data (e.g. outputs of LC-MS/MS data analyses by `Peaks` (csv files) or manually curated JMJD6 hydroxylation sites (xlsx files)) are stored.
+Input data (outputs of LC-MS/MS data processed by `Peaks Studio` and `Spectronaut` as well as manually curated JMJD6 hydroxylation sites) are stored.

 ``` bash
 ├── data